MASILab/PreQual/README.md

 Default = off

+**--glyph\_type tensor/vector**

+Visualize either tensors or principal eigenvectors in the QA document.

+Default = tensor

+**--atlas\_reg\_type FA/b0**

+Perform JHU white matter atlas registration to the subject by either deformably registering the subject's FA map or average b0 to the MNI FA or T2 template, respectively.
+Empirically, the FA approach tends to be more accurate for white matter whereas the b0 approach tends to be more accurate globally.
+The b0 approach is more robust for acquisitions with low shells (i.e., b < 500 s/mm<sup>2</sup>) or poor masking that result in the inclusion of a lot of facial structure.

+Default = FA

 **--split\_outputs**

 Split the fully preprocessed output (a concatenation of the input images) back into their component parts and do NOT keep the concatenated preprocessed output.